 More about Salad Money

-We’re a for-profit social enterprise that uses Open Banking to be able to provide small, affordable loans to NHS and public sector employees, no matter what your credit score is.
+We’re a for-profit social enterprise that uses Open Banking to be able to provide small, affordable loans to key workers, no matter what your credit score is.
 We’re here to solve the toxic high-cost lending problem and are monitored by an independent body, so you can rest assured that we are completely responsible and secure.
 Our use of open banking means we can quickly reach a decision about whether to give you a loan, making the process of applying for a loan with us simple, safe, and speedy - you’ll get an answer in minutes.